livelihoods-and-landscapes/maplandscape/README.md

 cd maplandscape
 ```

+#### Docker and Shiny Server

-There is a sub-directory named `docker`.
+There is a sub-directory named `docker-shiny-server`.
 This contains a `Dockerfile` that lists instructions that are used to build a docker image.

 ```
-cd /inst/docker
+cd /inst/docker-shiny-server

-docker build -t maplandscape .
+docker build -t maplandscape ShinyServer.Dockerfile
 ```

 The image is based on the `rocker/shiny:latest` image which includes [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/?_ga=2.240850435.1437924050.1628840494-908324396.1627896044) to host the maplandscape Shiny application.
 Shiny Server serves apps out of the `srv/shiny-server/` directory; building the docker image will install all the R packages required to run maplandscape, install the maplandscape package from github, and copy an `app.R` script into `srv/shiny-server/app` which contains the commands to launch maplandscape.